-Finally, shuttle service will be provided between the resort community and the Wassaic Metro-North train station as well as the Hamlet of Amenia to accommodate residents of the resort community who may wish to avail themselves of Village amenities or the train's connection to places of employment.
+Finally, there is also some potential for parking reductions associated with transit use, as the development is located within 1/2 mile of the Wassaic Metro-North train station.
+Shuttle service will be provided between the resort community and the Wassaic Metro-North train station as well as the Hamlet of Amenia to accommodate residents of the resort community who may wish to avail themselves of Village amenities or the train's connection to places of employment.
 This will also provide opportunities for guests and employees to travel to and from the resort community without needing to drive and park.